 ASP-9A

 ITEM P-641 EROSION, SEDIMENT, AND POLLUTION CONTROL

+SWPPPTrack Special Provision

 641-1.1 DESCRIPTION.
 Provide project administration and work relating to control of erosion, sedimentation, and discharge of pollutants, according to this section and applicable local, state, and federal requirements, including the Alaska Pollution Discharge Elimination System (APDES) Construction General Permit (CGP).
 The state APDES program is administered by the Department of Environmental Conservation (DEC).
 Section 301(a) of the Clean Water Act (CWA) and 18 AAC 83.015 provide that the discharge of pollutants to water of the U.S. is unlawful except as allowed by the CGP.